 Watch the renewal date

 Checking out large quantities of books can be a budget buster if you miss the due date.
 Our libraries allow phone or Internet renewal, which makes it much easier to avoid fines.
-And recently they’ve even started doing automatic renewals on books which have no “hold requests” on them.
+And recently they’ve even started doing automatic renewals on books that have no “hold requests” on them.

 A couple of afternoons each week were set aside for quiet reading or art time from 2 pm to 4 pm when the kids could devour their books.
 We also had story time each evening before bed—reading programs for younger kids rewarded them for time spent listening to books as well.

-E. Business Summer Reading Programs
+16. Business Summer Reading Programs

 Not only do public and private libraries sponsor summer reading programs for kids, but so do several other booksellers and businesses.